 You have a regulatory obligation to notify your broker/dealer.
 The manner in which you approach your firm will be crucial.

-CONTACTING FINRA
+Contacting FINRA

 Subpoenas often have an extremely short response deadline, assuming that the target is going to ask for an extension.
 The initial contact with the FINRA investigator is important for obtaining an extension of time and gaining an understanding of the seriousness of the issues.
 If FINRA denies a request, it likely means you are a target and have serious problems.